 Identity is the new security perimeter in the cloud world, and the rule of thumb is to follow the principle of least privilege, i.e., provide the minimum level of access required for a limited duration to perform any activity.
 Azure AD is a centralized identity management service that helps implement Role-Based Access Control for your Azure resources aligned with the principle of least privilege.
 Customers can either use built-in roles that define access permissions or create custom roles per their business requirements.
 Azure AD can also be integrated with your existing Active Directory infrastructure to use the same identity for accessing services in the cloud as you do on-premises.
 Enabling SSO makes this process more efficient and seamless.

 Security controls can be further enhanced through Just-in-Time (JIT) access, where access to VMs is restricted to administrators for a given period of time over specific ports.
-Another option is Just-Enough-Access (JEA), which limits administrator accounts to performing only specific administrative operations rather than giving them blanket access.
+Another option is Just-Enough-Administration (JEA), which limits administrator accounts to performing only specific administrative operations rather than giving them blanket access.
 You should also enable Azure Multi-Factor Authentication (MFA) for users and administrators for an additional layer of security, even if an attacker manages to steal a username/password.

 Use Network Segmentation